needle-mirror/com.unity.sentis/Documentation~/get-the-output.md

 To take ownership of the original tensor instead, do either of the following:

 - Use `TakeOwnership` on the tensor after you use `PeekOutput`.
-- Use `CopyOutput` instead of `PeekOutput`.
+- Use `FinishExecutionAndDownloadOutput` instead of `PeekOutput`.
 Sentis downloads the tensor from native memory.

 If you use either method, you must `Dispose` of the tensor when you're finished with it.